Artificial Intelligence Clones: Main Results

 \begin{proposition} For every number of dimensions $k \in \mathbb{Z}_+$, the AI-equivalent sample size $m^*_k$ is finite. \end{proposition}

-This means that for every AI noise level $\sigma^2$ and number of dimensions $k$, there exists a sample size $m$ sufficiently large such that Subject prefers the in-person regime with $m$ samples over the AI representation regime with an infinite sample size.
-This does not mean that access to the AI platform is not valuable to Subject, especially if $m^*_k$ is large.
-But the proposition implies that no matter how extensive the AI platform’s candidate pool becomes, it cannot exceed the payoff achieved by a sufficiently large (but finite) number of in-person encounters.
-In this sense, the value of the AI representation regime is inherently capped.

-The next result refines our understanding of how $m^*_k$ behaves as the number of dimensions $k$ increases.
+Intuitively, imperfect representations place a fundamental limit on the quality of search: even with an arbitrarily large platform, the expected true distance between the Subject’s target and the platform’s best-ranked match remains bounded away from zero.
+In contrast, under in-person search, Subject's expected distance to the best among $m$ individuals vanishes as $m$ grows large.
+Thus for sufficiently large $m$, Subject's expected match must be better in the in-person regime.

+Proposition \ref{prop:Finite} holds for any number of attributes $k$.
+The next result says that when $k$ is sufficiently large---so that many attributes are relevant to match quality---the value of AI-mediated search drops sharply.

-\begin{theorem} For all $k$ sufficiently large, the AI-equivalent sample size is $m^*_k = 2$. \end{theorem} This result says that when personalities are sufficiently high-dimensional, then the in-person regime yields a better expected outcome so long as Subject can search over at least two people.
+\begin{theorem} For all $k$ sufficiently large, the AI-equivalent sample size is $m^*_k = 2$. \end{theorem} Thus, in-person search yields a better expected outcome so long as Subject searches over at least two people.
+The threshold dimensionality $k$ at which this reversal occurs depends on the magnitude of AI measurement error $\sigma^2$, but it remains finite whenever $\sigma^2>0$.

-Theorem \ref{thm:2} underscores the limitations that algorithmic methods face when searching across complex options and evaluating them against an equally complex target.
-While AI clones can quickly assess large pools of candidates, their ability to identify the most compatible individual is diminishing in the dimensionality of the personality space.
-Theorem \ref{thm:2} shows that even a small amount of direct, in-person evaluation leads to a better outcome, suggesting fundamental limits to the use of artificial intelligence to represent entities as complex as people.

-The proof of this result proceeds in the following steps.
-Let $d_k^{\mathrm{IP}}(1)$ denote the expected distance from Subject to a single uniformly drawn individual from the unit ball.
-It is well known that